How to Apply

 - Official university transcripts submitted to OTCAS showing completed prerequisite coursework and courses in progress.
 Transcripts may take 3-4 weeks to deliver.
 Be sure to plan for this when submitting your application.
 If you need help with your OTCAS application, be sure to visit their instructions and FAQ page.

-- Three letters of reference submitted to OTCAS using their electronic using forms.
-At least one (1) reference must be from an occupational therapist under whom observation hours were spent.
+- Three letters of reference electronically submitted to OTCAS through the applicaion portal.
+Here is a sample of the online form.
+At least one (1) reference must be from an occupational therapist with whom observation hours were spent.
 The other references should come from an individual who knows the applicant professionally (employer, professor, etc.).
 The reference should not be a relative of the applicant.
 Arrange for OTCAS to receive all of your references by the application deadline.
 The OTCAS application may be submitted without receipt of the reference.
 It is the responsibility of the applicant to ensure that all references have been received by the application deadline.

 PLEASE NOTE: Incomplete or inaccurate files/forms WILL NOT be reviewed.
 It is the responsibility of the student to ensure receipt of all application materials with OTCAS and University of Utah Admissions not the Department of Occupational and Recreational Therapies.